 The realistic approach that Shawn McAvoy reflects in his sculptures is a testament to his respect for the natural world.
 His attention to every detail is precise, depicting his subjects in an exceptional fashion, capturing extreme realism from every angle.

-See his work below and pieces more at his website.
+See his work below and pieces more at here.